 All Gr.7s have the opportunity to take part in the Gr.7 Leadership Programme.
-At Rhenish Primary we believe that every child has leadership potential and this programme is therefore designed to help each Gr.7 child to develop their leadership skills and to grow as individuals.
+At Rhenish Primary we believe that every child should be given an opportunity to show leadership potential and this programme is therefore designed to help each Gr.7 child to develop their leadership skills and to grow as individuals.

-The pupils work towards achieving in three leadership areas or pillars: Service to the School, Service to the Community, and Self-Improvement.
+The children work towards achieving in three leadership areas or pillars: Service to the School, Service to the Community, and Self-Improvement.

-For the first pillar, the pupils select which areas of the school they will lead in.
+For the first pillar, the children select which areas of the school they will lead in.
 This allows them to work in areas that they feel passionately about.
 They perform duties and are encouraged to take initiative and make changes in these areas.

-In order to achieve the second pillar, pupils are encouraged to show leadership in the form of serving their community (this could be the school community or the community in which they live).
+In order to achieve the second pillar, children are encouraged to show leadership in the form of serving their community (this could be the school community or the community in which they live).

-The third pillar is designed to teach pupils that: 'Skilful leaders work on self-improvement rather than the improvement of others'.
+The third pillar is designed to teach children that: 'Skillful leaders work on self-improvement rather than the improvement of others.
 They are encouraged to learn a new skill or attend classes to better themselves in a particular area.

-This programme culminates in Leadership Awards being handed to those Gr.7s who have served the school consistently and have shown initiative in all three Leadership Pillars.
+This programme culminates in Leadership Awards being handed, at the annual Prize Giving Ceremony, to those Gr.7s who have served the school consistently and have shown initiative in all three Leadership Pillars.

-K. ELECTRONIC DEVICES - see Electronic Devices Policy
+L. Electronic Devices - see Electronic Devices Policy

-Pupils bring these devices to school at their own risk.
+Children bring these devices to school at their own risk.
 Cell phones and watches used as phones must be switched off between 08:00 and 14:00 and be packed away while at school.
 Electronic devices may only be used for educational purposes under the supervision of a teacher.
 In addition, no messages of any kind may be sent during school hours.
 Videos and/ or photos may not be taken during school hours.